top of page

 It's important for students to inform the Student Loans Company if they receive an inheritance or any other significant change in their financial circumstances to ensure that their student loan entitlement and repayment arrangements are adjusted accordingly.

-Can the Government Take My Inheritance for Student Loans in the UK?
+Can the Government Take My Inheritance for Student Loans?

 In general, the UK government cannot take your inheritance to repay student loans, as student loans are not treated as a debt that can be enforced in the same way as other forms of debt, such as credit card debt or mortgage debt.